Arsngrobg/Diorite/README.md

 # Diorite
-An industry-grade desktop maths environment that runs in the CL or a GUI.
+An industry-grade desktop maths environment that runs in the CLI or a GUI.
 Designed for high-level mathematics, for professional mathematicians.

 ## IMPORTANT